martinelson/cse6242_project_analytics/README.md

 # Decision Making solution for ride sharing drivers

-### Note: This app can be accessed through the online hosted version http://smart-drive-app.herokuapp.com/

 ## DESCRIPTION

 This package is the project by team 150 from CSE 6242 @ Georgia Tech.
 The project is about “Decision Making solution for ride sharing drivers”.
 The package has files for each of the step Data preparation, model creation and visualization.

+### Note: This app live demo can be accessed through the online hosted version http://smart-drive-app.herokuapp.com/

+## How to run the app locally.

+* Copy the contents of D3_Dashboard folder to your machine
+* Navigate to the folder and run any web live server inside the folder (you can use Python http.server package or node.js live-server)
+* open the home.html file to load the web interface for the app.
+* Hover over different community areas to see the predicted revenue, tip and COVID-19 effect.

 ### Data preparation
 Data_Prep folder has ipynb code to extract the data using API & generate aggregated results, Spark code to generate aggregated results directly from uploaded CSV and cleansed and aggregated output datafile to be used by model.